slaxman/TokenExchange/README.md

     This specifies the Bitcoin transaction fee in BTC/KB.
 A send request with one input and two outputs is 226 bytes.

 - bitcoinServer=host:port
-    This specifies the Bitcoin server that will be used by the integrated SPV wallet.
-A random server will be selected if this field is not specified.
+    A local Bitcoin server will be used if one is found.
+If there is no local server, then the server specified by this field will be used.
+A set of random servers will be selected if this field is not specified.

 TokenExchange API